 - Long-short - Position can be opened with either 'Buy' or 'Sell' event.
 When the opposite event occurs, the strategy automatically takes the corresponding opp position.
 The position is closed only when the strategy is stopped.

-More details about these trading methods are available on our help article here.
+You can read more details about these trading methods here.

 Below is the example of simple Algo to start with short trading: